-The District is excited to share the news with the community that construction for the new water storage tank begins in June 2021.
-The project will increase water storage and fire protection for improved system reliability within the District.
-The project includes a new 500,000-gallon water storage tank that will be installed where the old modular office was located.
-Due to the small site at the District yard, a new smaller office trailer has been purchased.
-Along with the tank improvements, a new booster pump station will be installed along with a building to house the booster pumps.
-Additionally, a SCADA system will be added to provide better communication between the District's two well sites to remotely monitor operations at both wells.
+Linden County Water District is proud to announce that construction of the new water storage tank, which began in June 2021, has been completed and in operation as of March 2022.
+The tank ensures water availability and fire protection for overall improved system reliability within the District.
+A new smaller office trailer was also purchased and placed on the premises.
+Along with the tank, a new booster pump station has been installed, which includes a building to house the booster pumps.
+Additionally, a SCADA system is now being utilized to provide better communication between the District's two well sites in order to remotely monitor operations of both wells.